-Bill 107 makes clear that the Tribunal will have the power to create rules of practice and procedure which allow the Tribunal to be an active, interventionist adjudicator with effective powers to control its process to best suit the case before it and to ensure that appropriate and relevant evidence is brought forward.
-Without limiting the generality of the Tribunal's power to make rules, the Bill provides that the Tribunal rules may
+Bill 107 gives the Tribunal the power to create rules of practice and procedure which allow the Tribunal to be an active, interventionist adjudicator with effective powers to control its process to best suit the case before it and to ensure that appropriate and relevant evidence is brought forward.
+This includes:

-- provide for and require the use of hearings or of practices and procedures that are provided for under the Statutory Powers Procedure Act or that are alternatives to traditional adjudicative or adversarial procedures; - authorize the Tribunal to define or narrow the issues, limit the evidence or submissions of parties on such issues and determine the order in which issues and evidence will be presented; - authorize the Tribunal itself to conduct examinations in chief or crossexaminations of a witness; - prescribed the stages of its processes at which preliminary, procedural or interlocutory matters will be determined; - authorize the Tribunal to make or cause to be made such examinations of records and other inquiries as it considers necessary in the circumstances; - authorize the Tribunal to require a person to produce any document, information or thing, provide a statement or oral or affidavit evidence; or adduce evidence or produce witnesses who are reasonably within the party's control: s.
+- \ providing for and require the use of hearings or of practices and procedures that are provided for under the Statutory Powers Procedure Act or that are alternatives to traditional adjudicative or adversarial procedures; - \ authorizing the Tribunal to define or narrow the issues, limit the evidence or submissions of parties on such issues and determine the order in which issues and evidence will be presented; - \ authorizing the Tribunal itself to conduct examinations in chief or crossexaminations of a witness; - \ prescribing the stages of its processes at which preliminary, procedural or interlocutory matters will be determined; - \ authorizing the Tribunal to make or cause to be made such examinations of records and other inquiries as it considers necessary in the circumstances; - \ authorizing the Tribunal to require a person to produce any document, information or thing, provide a statement or oral or affidavit evidence; or adduce evidence or produce witnesses who are reasonably within the party's control: s.
 43(3)